childtheme/uncode/README.md

 5. Rating Banner as Menu Item</br>
 https://github.com/childtheme/uncode/tree/custom-menu-rating-banner

  The custom banner is added dynamically and will show up in the menu.
  You can manage the text, stars image, and Trustpilot link via Settings > Rating Banner.

+6. Plugin Name: Uncode Theme - Fix Unserialize Deprecation

+Description: Fixes the PHP 8.1 deprecated warning for passing null to unserialize() in the Uncode theme.